-Analysis of NASPInet Specifications
+2.0 Analysis of NASPInet Specifications

 Conceived in 2007, NASPInet was developed as a guidance document and framework1 for the design of synchrophasor data communications networks, which then existed only as a few small, research-grade deployments.
 The NASPInet framework was completed in 2009 after a round of industry review.
 NASPInet was recognized within the NASPI community as a set of design concepts rather than as a set of mandatory specifications for new synchrophasor networks.
 The NASPInet basic concepts informed the design of the various networks deployed through the North American SGIG projects, and three projects tested specific elements of the NASPInet specifications.
+All ARRA grants in this area were encouraged to include NASPInet by awarding higher technical merit for inclusion of NASPInet.
 The NASPInet specifications used for this analysis are contained in several documents: